 Whether it's cash or time spent volunteering, your donation, big or small, is important to NAJA projects and programs.
 By supporting the Native American Journalists Association with your donation, you're strengthening Native American voices and showing your commitment to the next generation of Indigenous storytellers.
 All monetary donations are tax deductible.

 6. Gain recognition.

-In 2013, NAJA doled out over 100 media awards recognizing the work of Native journalists and associate members' contributions to the coverage of Indian Country.
+In 2014, NAJA doled out over 200 media awards recognizing the work of Native journalists and associate members' contributions to the coverage of Indian Country.
 Put your work and your outlet in the spotlight with some new hardware on the wall.

 7. Search NAJA's job board.

-With more than 100 journalism and media job listings on our site from across the country, researching media career opportunities is easier than ever with the keyword search.
+With more than 100 journalism and media job listings on our site from across the country, researching media career opportunities is quick and easy with the keyword search.

-Looking to advertise open positions in your newsroom for 2014?
+Looking to advertise open positions in your newsroom?
 Reach Native journalists through through unlimited media job postings with an institutional NAJA membership at the tribal media, academic / non-profit or corporate level.
 Click here to learn how.

 You'll never be able to replicate the conference experience.
 As Native journalists, we serve our communities through the skills we possess as media professionals and there's no better way to sharpen our newsgathering, visual storytelling and networking skills than attending this national event bringing journalists from all over the globe to New Orleans, Sept.
 17-20, 2016.

 Whether you're aiming to learn about the tools or latest techniques, you can't afford to miss the networking opportunities (see #1 above), professional development and insight into the best practices in Native media in 2014.
 Join NAJA, Native Public Media and Vision Maker Media for the PREMIER media event in Indian Country!
 Register today - the early-bird deadline ends April 30!